awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/README.md

 # Level 100: Basic Identity & Access Management User, Group, Role

 ## Introduction
-This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management (IAM) and AWS accounts.
+This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management (IAM).
 You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of a new AWS account with IAM best practices.
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals: